 The Trustees are delighted to have supported the Dean of the Tel Aviv Dental School, Professor Ervin Weiss, during his term of office and wish him well in his academic retirement.
 The Trust recently contributed £20,000 toward a cone beam scanner for patients at the School and those referred from further afield.
 We offer heartiest congratulations to the new Dean, Professor Shlomo Matalon, and look forward to collaborating on new initiatives in the future.

-After many years of collaboration with the recently retired Dean of the Hadassah School of Dental Medicine, Professor Adam Stabholz, the Trust is delighted to be working closely with the new Dean, Professor Aaron Palmon.
-Following last year’s donation to purchase a ‘Mobile Operating Microscope’ to enhance the teaching of clinical dentistry for both undergraduates and postgraduates, we are thrilled to be supporting the establishment of a ‘Digital Laboratory’ for $20,000 and also the purchase of essential sterilisation cassettes for $5,000.
-Also at Hadassah, the Ino Sciaky Prize for Oral Medicine was awarded to Dr Ori Finfter together with a $500 bursary.
+After many years of excellent collaboration with the Hadassah School of Dental Medicine, the Trust is also delighted to be working with the Dean, Professor Aaron Palmon.
+We have assisted with the purchase of essential sterilisation cassettes and the establishment of a ‘Digital Laboratory’ to support dental education and patient care.
+The Trust has already sent $15,000 and a further $10,000 will follow.
+Also at Hadassah, the Ino Sciaky Prize for Oral Medicine was awarded to Dr Svetlana Feldman together with a $500 bursary.